-It is that time of year to send an important message.We are an all volunteer organization.We love the Game.So do you.But we also have lives of our own.
+We also have lives of our own.
 We have children of our own.
-We have careers and marriages to attend to.
+We have jobs, marriages, and relationships to attend to.
 Our children’s lacrosse experience is just as important as your family’s experience.
 To that end, we call on all lacrosse families to collaborate and come together and support our “Core Values.”
 Buy in and have fun together.

 Our Board of Directors have been meeting since last September, the start of the new “lacrosse year” planning for the Spring Season.
 It is finally here.
-From top to bottom, we are “Ferociously” committed to playing the “medicine game” in our own back yard.It was a mild winter followed by a harsh spring and we need as much medicine as we can get.
+From top to bottom, we are “Ferociously” committed to playing the “medicine game” in our own back yard.
+Needless to say, it has been long year for all of us and we need as much medicine as we can get.

 But we need your help.
-We don’t care whether you played the game or are a complete novice.
+We do not care whether you played the game in the past or are a complete novice.
 As a Club, we measure success by involvement.
 The feast is always better when everybody brings a dish to pass.
-Our unit of measurement for success is about involvement, fun, and life lessons that transcend the game, not just wins and losses or individual accolades.
+Our unit of measurement for success is about involvement, fun, and life lessons that transcend the game, not just through wins and losses or individual accolades.
 Those latter things are important, but they just seem to be more frequent when we focus on the former...involvement, fun, and life lessons.
-Simply put, they are a side effect, not the destination.
+Simply put, they are a side effect, not the goal.

-As we begin the Spring season we have a preliminary list of volunteer coaches and volunteers but it is just that..preliminary.Recruiting more people into the leadership positions is always a prime focus of our organization.
+As we begin the Spring season, we have a preliminary list of volunteer coaches and volunteers, but it is just that.
+Preliminary.
+Recruiting more people into the leadership positions is always a prime focus of our organization.
 There is always room for more.
-In addition to our coaching needs, the Club has a great need for volunteers for field set up and break down, team moms or dads for snacks, time keepers, and injury help with ice, cuts, etc. The list is endless.
+In addition to our coaching needs, the Club has a great need for volunteers for field set up and break down, field lining, string goals, clean up at the Box, team moms or dads for snacks, timekeepers, and injury help with ice, cuts, etc. The list is endless.

 At the Board level we are always in a state of transition as our little guys become bigger boys and eventually, grown men and move on to the next station in their lives.
-We have open opportunities at the Committee Chairmen positions in Registration, Scheduling, Publicity/Media/Website Maintenance, and Fundraising committees.
+We have open opportunities at the Committee Chairmen positions in Publicity/Media/Website Maintenance Registration and Scheduling.

-These are significant positions and we need to fill them.
+These are significant positions, and we need to fill them.
 Anyone interested in serving in these positions should contact the Club President directly.